Sargent Shriver: Family life

-Shriver's relationship with the Kennedys began when he was working as an assistant editor at Newsweek after his discharge from the Navy.
-He met Eunice Kennedy at a party in New York, and shortly afterwards, family patriarch Joseph P. Kennedy Sr. asked him to look at diary entries written by his eldest son, Joseph P. Kennedy Jr., who had died in a plane crash while he was on a military mission during World War II.
+Shriver's relationship with the Kennedy family began when he was working as an assistant editor at Newsweek after his discharge from the Navy.
+He met Eunice Mary Kennedy, the third daughter of family patriarch Joseph P. Kennedy Sr. and family matriarch Rose Kennedy at a party in New York, and shortly afterwards, the elder Kennedy asked him to look at diary entries written by his eldest son, Joseph P. Kennedy Jr., who had died in a plane crash while he was on a military mission during World War II.
 Shriver was later hired to manage the Merchandise Mart, part of Kennedy's business empire, in Chicago, Illinois.

 After a seven-year courtship, Shriver married Eunice Kennedy on May 23, 1953, at St. Patrick's Cathedral in New York City.
-She was the third daughter of Joseph Kennedy Sr. and Rose Kennedy.

 They had five children: Robert Sargent "Bobby" Shriver III (born April 28, 1954), Maria Owings Shriver (born November 6, 1955), Timothy Perry Shriver (born August 29, 1959), Mark Kennedy Shriver (born February 17, 1964), and Anthony Paul Kennedy Shriver (born July 20, 1965).
 The Shrivers were married for 56 years, and often worked together on projects.

 Shriver was admitted to practice law in the District of Columbia, Illinois, and New York, and at the US Supreme Court.

 A devout Catholic, Shriver attended daily Mass and always carried a rosary of well-worn wooden beads.
 He was critical of abortion and was a signatory to "A New Compact of Care: Caring about Women, Caring for the Unborn", which appeared in The New York Times in July 1992 and stated that "To establish justice and to promote the general welfare, America does not need the abortion license.
 What America needs are policies that responsibly protect and advance the interest of mothers and their children, both before and after birth."